-What are the points of difference between countries?
 What signs would you look for that may indicate substantial change in the situation?

-Throughout North Korea’s history all the way up to the present, it has never viewed the South as an equal or as kin.
+Van Jackson: Throughout North Korea’s history all the way to the present, it has never viewed the South as an equal or as kin.
 The South is seen as a puppet or an “imperialist lapdog”.
 From North Korea’s perspective, the core problem and solution sits with the US; the South is an object to be won.
 This is one of the reasons the Six-Party Talks ultimately failed – it tried to make North Korean nukes a regional question when North Korea told us repeatedly that the only way to solve the nuclear question was through a US-DPRK relationship.

 Therefore, the most meaningful point of difference is North Korea’s nuclear weapons.
 North Korea needs them to ensure its survival, and on some level I don’t blame them.
 But the US – especially the Trump administration – would rather risk a war than let North Korea retain nuclear weapons capable of striking the US.
 That is an irreducible conflict of interests.

 The situation on the Korean Peninsula will change if, and only if, one side comes around to a different view about North Korea’s nuclear weapons than it’s had in the past.
 So far, nobody’s budging, and that means a future nuclear crisis is all but assured.